Vanille-N/abelian_sandpile/README.md

 The purpose of this project is:
 - to provide an easily reusable interface for creating videos from a series of 2D-vectors describing each frame
-- to adapt such an interface with the goal of simulating discrete bidimentional cellular automata on finite rectangular grids
+- to adapt such an interface with the goal of simulating discrete bidimentional cellular automata on rectangular or torus grids
 - to implement specific such automata

 Work is currently in progress on: